LiveUser/einfache_krypto/README.md

   - [Explanaintion on this link](https://crypto.stackexchange.com/questions/3798/why-rsa-cant-handle-numbers-above-76/3800#:~:text=By definition you cannot encrypt,modulo n which loses information.&text=So with your n%3D77,equal in Z%2FnZ.)
 - If the password is too small.
 The range to pick a number for the variable e may be so small that it may not contain any  number that meets the necessary criteria to use RSA encryption.
 Example: using 12 for the password parameter on CipherGen will throw you an error using this library.
 - Using as password extremely big  numbers may generate numbers that are too big for your computer/device or client's computer/device to handle, because RSA relies on raising the numbers they will grow exponentially which means that your device may not be able to perform the necessary computation.
 In such case the library will throw an error.
+- Even though the RSA cryptography method requires you to provide two prime numbers for p and q this library takes care of converting any input into prime numbers so that you don't have to care about that(any integer is a valid input).